 The demonstrator plant will provide valuable insights to be able to accelerate into a decarbonized energy future.
-It will be put into full operation in 2021.

 This way a closed loop plant is created, producing its own hydrogen for our continued research and development to optimize the use of hydrogen in gas turbines.
 All this also while supporting our goal to be able to run our gas turbines on 100% hydrogen by 2030.

 Click on the labels to learn more about the components of the solution

 Battery storage is used to increase the operation flexibility of our energy system and to show different possibilities of storing energy; either as compressed hydrogen and/or as electricity in batteries.

 - 75 kW / 76 kWh

 - enables island operation of the system (decoupled from external electricity grid)

 The main fuel used at the gas turbine testing facility has been natural gas.
 In 2020 biogas was added in the strive to reduce the environmental impact and to demonstrate fossil free gas turbine operation.

 The more green fuels like biogas, and/or hydrogen, are blended into the mix, the less CO₂ is emitted into the air.

 During the delivery tests, the gas turbines generate a huge peak of electricity.
 A big portion of this electricity is fed into the national electrical grid.